-- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various District and County Courts with jurisdiction in Denton County. - (b) These rules apply to the filing of documents in cases before the various District and County Courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.
+- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various district courts with jurisdiction in San Patricio County. - (b) These rules apply to the filing of documents in cases before the various district courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.